 Many sparkling pink lemonades get their “pink” from food coloring, grenadine, or cranberry juice.
 I think you’ll agree that this recipe is ten times better because of the addition of fresh fruit syrup.

-Fresh strawberries and raspberries are simmered with lemon juice and sugar to make a very berry flavored syrup that adds so much more than natural color to your drink.
+Fresh strawberries and raspberries are simmered with lemon juice and sugar to make a very berry flavored syrup that adds so much more than a pink hue to your drink.

 One of the things I like best about this drink is that it isn’t overly sweet.
 I’m not a big fan of sugary drinks.
 I don’t like the taste or the extra calories.
 Non-sugary drinks seem to be a trend right now, too.